 Autism Acceptance Month - April

 April is Autism Acceptance Month, part of a history of campaigns by autistic people and our allies to shift the months focus from autism awareness to autism acceptance.
 In support of this community-wide effort, ASAN has created a dedicated website for Autism Acceptance Month, and provides unique programming every April focused on promoting acceptance and inclusion and changing the dialogue about autism from fear, pity, and tragedy to support, acceptance, and empowerment.

 The tagline for our Autism Acceptance Month website is Acceptance is an action.
 This means that autism acceptance is an active process that requires both a shift in thinking and in action.
 To support this endeavour, our website provides fact sheets and resources about autism for autistic people, family members, educators, and the general public, as well as a home for our Listen Up!
 PSA campaign series, blogs, a selection of self-advocates and families members talking about what autism acceptance means to them and looks like in their everyday lives, and much more.
 The website also serves as a central location for posting and sharing information about autism acceptance-themed events occurring across the United States throughout April.
 Finally, the website features a pledge visitors can sign, committing not to give your time, business or attendance to autism events that talk about Autistic people without including us.

-the pledge, and share the resources with your friends and colleagues.
+website, sign the pledge, and share the resources with your

 National headlines that describe autism as an epidemic, or pandemic.
 Public service announcements liken autism to being kidnapped.